spaceghost69/TrustLove/README.md

 ## Contributing

 We welcome contributions from the community!
-Whether you're interested in developing the website, creating music, or expanding our library of images and resources, your input is valuable.
+Whether you're interested in developing the website, or expanding our library of images and resources, your input is valuable.

 ### How to Contribute